Revised with new related-article links August 2019

 Also make sure downspouts are not dumping water right at the foundation.
 Sauter says it's a good idea to install wider eaves on the house to move the drip line further away from the foundation.

-Section R406 of the 2003 International Residential Code states that concrete and masonry foundation walls must be waterproofed or damp roofed, depending on the soil and groundwater.
+Section R406 of the 2015 IRC (in chapter 4 on Foundations) states that concrete and masonry foundation walls must be waterproofed or damp-proofed, depending on the soil and groundwater.

 "This process ranges from use of bituminous coatings, hot mopped felt, 6-millimeter PVC or polyethylene, or other products," says Bres.

 "Damp-proofing [products are] usually sprayed or brushed on," says Sauter.
 "The purpose is to slow down movement of water vapor through the wall, which give [basements that] damp feel."

 But damp-proofing will not prevent standing water from moving through a wall.
 And if cracks occur in the concrete, damp-proofing won't prevent moisture from entering the basement through those cracks.